Seefeld Travel Information

 Air Travel to Seefeld

 Innsbruck is by far and away the most convenient airport for getting to Seefeld by air.
 It is less than 30 minutes up onto the plateau by car or taxi, has decent public transport connections (public bus followed by train) and offers a wide range of scheduled and charter flights in the summer months.

 Website: Innsbruck Airport

 Munich is not a bad second choice to Innsbruck.
 This major airport in southern Germany offers a great choice of destinations at reasonable prices and has rail links all the way to the Seefeld plateau.
-A low-cost bus service runs several times a day direct from the airport stopping in Scharnitz and just outside Seefeld and any hire car journey is mostly on motorways (apart from a trip around the Munich ring road and the last section into Austria).
+A low-cost bus service runs several times a day direct from the airport stopping just outside Seefeld and any hire car journey is mostly on motorways (apart from a trip around the Munich ring road and the last section into Austria).

 Website: Munich Airport

 A favourite for travel company charter flights serving the Salzburg region lake resorts in the summer time, so there is a good choice of destinations to fly from.
 Again, a public bus & train will connect the airport to Seefeld while the road journey is around two hours.